 A conviction usually makes an auto insurer more willing to negotiate a settlement.
 However, the insurance company may want you to settle quickly before you know the total extent of the damages from your accident.

 For instance, some physical injuries from car accidents take some time to manifest.
 Once you accept a settlement check, you cannot go back to the insurer to ask for more money to cover treatment for your recently developed injuries.
 Specifically, whiplash does not always show up right away.
-Call the Law Offices of Ogle, Elrod & Baril, PLLC to find out.
+Call OEB Law, PLLC to find out.

 Besides your medical needs, the settlement also may not take into account the work income you lost—or will lose—if you suffered permanent and debilitating injuries.